redecentralize/alternative-internet/README.md

 [Nightweb](https://nightweb.net/) connects your Android device or PC to an anonymous, peer-to-peer social network.
 You can write posts and share photos, and your followers will retrieve them using BitTorrent running over the I2P anonymous network.
 It is still experimental.

+### LibreVPN

+[LibreVPN](http://librevpn.org.ar) is a virtual mesh network using [tinc](http://tinc-vpn.org) plus configuration scripts that even let you build your own mesh VPN.
+It's also IPv6 enabled.

 ### OpenNIC

 [OpenNIC Project](http://www.opennicproject.org/) is an alternative DNS provider that is open and democratic.